This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I have been busy blogging again this month, and am pleased to see more people clicking on my site.
 If you are new here, thanks for stopping by!
 Here is a wrap of what I posted this month:

-- I like to post my goals on the blog to be held accountable.
+- My 2015 Goals: I like to post my goals on the blog to be held accountable.
 I am working on a lot of them already, which is promising!

 - Second Impressions in Seattle: I really enjoyed my second visit to Seattle.
 I discovered two new areas and captured amazing sunsets.
 I miss you, Pacific Northwest.